 Remain calm and attentive

 Your biggest part of mama’s recovery is to remain calm.
 Remember, if you are stressed, mama will be stressed.
 At the same time, it is important to be attentive to what is going on with your pup.
 Watch for any behavior changes, loss of appetite, vomiting, diarrhea, any discharge, or straining to urinate or defecate.
 Contact your vet if you see any of these signs.
 In addition, have a bottle of Curicyn Original Formula Spray wound treatment, skin care and wash on hand.
 It helps reduce inflammation, promotes rapid healing, and addresses bacteria at its source, making it an excellent choice for spraying on mama’s incision area.
 To add to that, Curicyn’s prices are exceptional.
-Pick a bottle up at your local Curicyn retailer or order online and get free shipping.
+Pick a bottle up at your local Curicyn retailer or order online and get free shipping in the continental US.

 In conclusion, considering these 5 things when bringing home your pup after a C-section should benefit both you and your mama pup and those precious bundles of fur.